 It is very special to have Kippot printed with the name of your child and the date of the Bar/Bat Mitzvah.
-These can be purchased online or through our Sisterhood Judaica shop.

 Another very special item is a special Tallit (prayer shawl) purchased for your child on this occasion.
-Samples can be found at the Sisterhood, other Judaica shops, or online.
 Talk to the Rabbi or the Cantor for more information on sizes and styles.